Home Insurance Settlements: How Claims Are Paid Out

 Watch Your Deadline

-Most RCV policies require you to submit proof of repair and claim recoverable depreciation within 180 to 365 days of your initial settlement.
-Missing this window can forfeit the holdback amount entirely.
-Check your policy for the exact timeframe.
+Most RCV policies require you to submit proof of repair and claim recoverable depreciation within 180 days to 1 year of the date of loss or last ACV payment.
+California gives policyholders 36 months for losses tied to a declared state of emergency.
+Missing your deadline can forfeit the holdback entirely, so check your policy carefully.

 Compare Home Insurance Plans in Ohio